SatyamKr002/Calculator/README.md

-calculator using HTML CSS JS
+Calculator using HTML CSS JS